AleksanderAlt/Study_Networking/README.md

 - `dig host_name` - gets hosts alias, CNAME, IP-adresses, which server and when answered and more
 - `ip addr show` - shows what interfaces (ethernet: eth0, wifi: wlan0, loopback: lo) your machine has
 - `ip route show default` - finds default gateway
+- `sudo tcpdump -n host host_name` - allows the user to catch the traffic (coming from, going to, length) between a network to which the computer is attached, to exit ctr+C

 ## Pordid